OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-16.md

 ## Romans 16:27

-to the only wise God be glory forever through Jesus Christ!
+To the one true God, wise and deserving of glory forever through Jesus Christ.
 Amen.